Dr Ou Wang

 Ou is a senior lecturer in the Agribusiness Unit, based at the School of Accounting, Finance and Economics of The University of Waikato.
-He completed a Ph.D. in food marketing and consumer behaviour.
-Previously, he managed research and consultancy projects about value chain and consumer analysis for shellfish industry and e-commerce food marketing.
-He worked and had good academic collaborations in Europe, China and North America.
+He has a Ph.D. in food marketing and consumer behaviour.
+He has completed or been working on research and consultancy projects about value chain and/or consumer analysis for seafood, e-commerce food marketing, meat substitutes, blockchain food traceability, traditional food, European food, European beer, and the dietary health and wellbeing during the Covid-19 epidemic.
+He worked and had good academic collaborations in Europe, Oceania, China and North America.
 His consumer and value chain studies are published in international reputed journals.
 He is also a reviewer for several reputed academic journals.
-Currently, he is working on funded research projects related to the influences of technology on food industry.
 His teaching focuses on food consumer behaviour, agri-food systems, and agribusiness case analysis.

 Google Scholar: https://scholar.google.ca/citations?user=26o3hx8AAAAJ&hl=en

 2021, Principal investigator.
 2021 UOW Strategic Research Fund, E-Commerce to Enhance Dietary Health and Wellbeing in the Covid-19 Era (20,000 New Zealand dollars), together with Prof. Frank Scrimgeour (University of Waikato), Prof. Riccardo Scarpa (University of Waikato), Associate Prof. Armando Perez-Cueto (University of Copenhagen), Karamea Insley (Te Arawa Fisheries) and Grant Meikle (4 Technology).